liamhays/sphero-ble/README.md

 # Final word
 The Sphero Mini is a comparatively simple Sphero robot (look at it versus the Bolt, for example), and even considering that, I don't think I have completely documented all the commands it supports.
+I also suspect that the Sphero's responses contain plenty of useful information.